Responsibility on College Campuses

-Through longstanding university and community-based initiatives, along with a variety of on-campus programs, the beer industry is working to raise awareness among all students and their parents in an effort to prevent underage drinking, reduce drunk driving, and keep students healthy and safe.
+Through longstanding university and community-based initiatives, along with a variety of on-campus programs, the beer industry is working to raise awareness among all students and their parents to prevent underage drinking, reduce drunk driving, and keep students healthy and safe.

 TIPS® offers a specialized peer-to-peer education program designed for fraternities, sororities and residence halls.
 The training program teaches students, dorm advisors and on- and off-campus servers techniques for serving alcohol responsibly, intervening in a non-confrontational manner and spotting fake IDs.

 To help prevent drunk driving, Anheuser-Busch, its distributors and local retailers in college communities across the country work to promote the use of designated drivers among legal-aged college students.
 The concept employs common sense: when a group of friends visits a bar or restaurant, they select one individual who refrains from drinking on that occasion.
 In exchange for being named the designated driver, the individual typically receives free or reduced-price food and non-alcohol beverages from participating retailers.

-The HEINEKEN USA-supported Collegiate Effie/Public Service Challenge tasks students with creating a public service campaign, in an effort to communicate how consumers should focus on responsible and legal alcohol consumption.
+The HEINEKEN USA-supported Collegiate Effie/Public Service Challenge tasks students with creating a public service campaign to communicate how consumers should focus on responsible and legal alcohol consumption.

 HEINEKEN USA is a founding member of the Health Alliance on Alcohol, an organization which publishes the Facts & Conversations Series.
 This series offers parents a set of discussion guides on beginning conversations on underage drinking with their teens, including topics specifically addressing the college-age years.

 The Great Plays grant program provides funding for eligible universities to prevent and intervene in the drinking behaviors and harmful consequences of alcohol abuse among their students.
 ABMRF/The Foundation for Alcohol Research partners with MillerCoors in this program, serving as an independent, scientific consultant for the review of the grant applications.

 Anheuser-Busch has provided $8.1 million in funding to the National Collegiate Athletic Association (NCAA) Choices grant program is funded by a $2.5 million gift from Anheuser-Busch.
 The program has provided grants to 244 universities nationwide since 1991 to support campus-specific alcohol abuse prevention and awareness programs.